Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Lazy GTK icon initialization now creates the widget tree only when placement geometry exists, reducing teardown churn and memory pressure while still allowing the placement promise to resolve from the snapshot path or the not-shown fallback.

+- [x] Run all desktop-state mutations through a single FIFO async serialization queue, independently coalescing file and geometry updates before they enter the queue so each mutation observes a consistent state and a failed mutation does not stop subsequent work.
+This prevents stale desktop objects, signal handlers, callbacks, and other references from being retained by overlapping mutations, improving memory footprint and lifecycle management.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.